 Over 700 distinct items are on display across three floors.
 On the first level, the “Becoming Texas” exhibition delves into Texas history.
 The second level explores Texas’ history through the Civil War, Reconstruction, and the Great Depression.
 Finally, the third level depicts Texas’s rise to national prominence in the twentieth century.

-There are original Goddess of History Statue that initially resided at the top of the State Capitol’s dome as well as Edgar Mitchell’s space suit that he had used for Apollo 14 mission to the moon.
+There is the original Goddess of History Statue that initially residStatuesthe top of the State Capitol’s dome as well as Edgar Mitchell’s space suit that he had used for Apol 14 mission to the mother.
 The museum houses the largest IMAX screen in Texas as well as 4D Texas Spirit Theater featuring documentaries.

 The museum opened in 2001 and ever since that time almost 9 million people have visited it to delve into the history of this lone star state.

-- Location: Thinkery is a children’s museum and kids activities area in Austin, Texas.
+- Location: Thinkery is a children’s museum and kids’ activities area in Auskids’ Texas.

 - Time to visit: Open daily, but visiting hours vary from time to time.